rbgvictoria/vicflora-static-pages/keys/asteraceae.md

 #### In a conflorescence

-This state refers to if capitula are borne together so that a cluster of capitula occurs on the one stem.
-In some taxa the capitula are separated by leaves but multiple capitula appear clustered nearby on the same main stem.
+This state refers to if capitula are borne together so that a cluster of capitula occur on the one stem.
+In some taxa the capitula are separated by a few leaves but multiple capitula appear clustered nearby on the same main stem.
 Such taxa are included within this state.

 ### Type